MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// the `FrameId` in `CoreWebView2Frame` and via `CoreWebView2FrameInfo`.
   /// Note that `FrameId` may not be valid if `CoreWebView` has not done
   /// any navigation.
 It's safe to get this value during or after the first
-  /// `DOMContentLoaded` event.
+  /// `ContentLoading` event.
 Otherwise, it could return the invalid frame Id 0.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }
 ```